Aryan-Rajesh-Python/Shop-Kart/README.md

 # ShopKart

 ### Overview
-ShopKart is a frontend web application developed using ReactJS as an assignment for Tanx.fi.
+ShopKart is a frontend web application developed using ReactJS.
 The app provides a user-friendly interface for managing a shopping experience.

 ### Tech Stack
 - **ReactJS**